franciscozorrilla/unseenbio_metaGEM/README.md

 # [metaGEM](https://github.com/franciscozorrilla/metaGEM/) workflow applied to samples from [unseen bio](https://unseenbio.com/)

 ### Objective
 Showcase how the metaGEM workflow can be used to explore the human gut microbiome using whole metagenome shotgun sequencing data obtained from unseen bio's at-home test kits.
+Unseenbio test kits were sent for sequencing on September 28 & October 21 2020, resulting in two 101 bp paired end reads sets with IDs S2772Nr1 and S2772Nr3.

+### metaGEM workflow

 0.metaGEM setup
 1.Quality filter reads (fastp)